-The portfolio manager mitigates the risk of having the attainment of the E/S characteristics affected by the limitations above, by applying different measures in the ESG approach (SDG Goals, PAI score, etc.).
+The portfolio manager mitigates the risk of having the attainment of the E/S characteristics affected by the limitations above, by applying different measures in the ESG approach that can compensate some limitations of the methodologies taken individually (SDG Goals, ESG rating, etc.).
+Besides, Swiss Life Asset Managers regularly exchanges with its data providers to encourage some improvements.
+Finally, Swiss Life Asset Managers assesses the evolution of methodologies from various data providers, and may adapt its approach to benefit from positive innovations.